ansible/ansible/docsite/latest/rst/glossary.rst

 ++++++++++++

-A local_action directive in a playbook targetting remote machines means that the given step will actually occur on local machine, but that the variable '$ansible_hostname' can be passed in to reference the remote hostname being referred to in that step.
+A local_action directive in a playbook targetting remote machines means that the given step will actually occur on local machine, but that the variable '{{ ansible_hostname }}' can be passed in to reference the remote hostname being referred to in that step.
 This can be used to trigger, for example, an rsync operation.

 Loops